Qiskit/documentation/style-guide.md

 ## Titles and headers

 - Titles and headers use "Sentence case" (first letter of the first word is capitalized; the rest lower-case) as opposed to "Camel Case" (where each word is capitalized)
-- Avoid using -ing in titles/headers wherever possible; instead, use direct action-oriented language
+- Avoid using -ing in titles/headers wherever possible; instead, use direct action-oriented language.
+For example, rather than 'Testing circuits', use 'Test circuits'

 ## Tense and voice